12 Frequently Asked Questions About Divorce and Family Law

 The Court needs to be satisfied that the marriage has broken down irretrievably and you can rely on one of the following five facts to apply for a divorce:

-– Two years’ separation without consent of your spouse; or
+- Two years’ separation without consent of your spouse

 - Desertion by your spouse for at least a continuous period of one year.

-– Either of the parties to the marriage was habitually resident in Hong Kong throughout the period of 3 years immediately preceding the date of the petition or application; or
+- Either of the parties to the marriage was habitually resident in Hong Kong throughout the period of 3 years immediately preceding the date of the petition or application

 - Either of the parties to the marriage had a substantial connection with Hong Kong on the date of the petition or application.